mturner6300/CS50FinalProject/README.md

 python -m pip --version
 (Unix/macOS)

+(You may need to run these same lines with either "py3" or "python3" if you have multiple versions of Python installed)

 to check if pip is already installed (as it should be with any recent python build or Anaconda).
 If pip needs an update you can do so with:

 py -m pip install -U pip